 Relation to Big Data

 The field of genomics generates and analyzes large volumes of data – each human genome has 20,000-25,000 genes, which are comprised of 3 million base pairs.
-The shear amount of data being produced, along with the data analysis involved in analyzing the gene sequence makes genomics a part of Big Data.
+The sheer amount of data being produced, along with the data analysis involved in analyzing the gene sequence makes genomics a part of Big Data.
 To read more about the role of genomics in the Big Data ecosystem see my paper “Big Data in Healthcare: Hype and Hope”.

 Who is Doing This?